-- Notify person in charge immediately. - Take note of the following information: - o A description of the problem - o Your location (be as specific as possible) - Your name and the extension from which you are calling - Remain calm and keep your composure.
-Don't argue. - Walk away if necessary and you can do so safely. - Allow person in charge or law enforcement (if called) to handle the situation when they arrive.
+- Notify person in charge immediately. - Take note of the following information: - A description of the problem - Your location (be as specific as possible) - Your name and the extension from which you are calling - Remain calm and keep your composure.
+Don't argue. - Walk away if necessary and you can do so safely. - Allow person in charge or law enforcement (if called) to handle the situation when they arrive. - In the case of a patron refusing to cease recording in the library (example "First Amendment Audit"), and inform the director and inform other patrons that someone is recording to protect patron privacy.